louisgv/doc.ift.org/.github/ISSUE_TEMPLATE/document.md

 ---
 name: 📖 Document Request
-about: Create a report to help us improve
+about: Let us know what you need
 title: "DOC | "
 labels: documentation
 assignees: ''